How to transform your colour mixing in a weekend

 With so many different colours available, when starting colour mixing, where do you begin?

 You find yourself standing in an art store with rows and rows of paints in front of you, scanning up and down the aisles trying to take it all it.

 Exotic names and vivid colours vie for your attention, from a Potters pink to a Green gold, and other names you just can’t seem to even pronounce!

-How to you even say Anthraquinone blue? (answers on a postcard please!)
+How do you even say Anthraquinone blue? (answers on a postcard please!)

-Most modern manufactures have over 100 different colours to choose from, from mineral inorganic colours to man made organic colours – the choice is immense…
+Most modern manufacturers have over 100 different colours to choose from, from mineral inorganic colours to man-made organic colours – the choice is immense…

 To make things more difficult, some brands can call the same pigment a different name.